Sierra Club sues U.S. Energy Department over power grid study

 "We want to make sure that when this study is finally released, that the public and policy makers fully understand how it went about doing it, who they were influenced by, and whose views they did not take into consideration," said Casey Roberts, a Sierra Club lawyer.

 The Energy Department did not immediately respond to a request for comment.
 It had initially said the report would be released in July, but the release has been delayed.
-A draft of the study, conducted by a contractor who included contributions from staff across the department, said that intermittent renewable power has not harmed the grid, was leaked to the media last month.
+A draft of the study written by career staff, which said that intermittent renewable power has not harmed the grid, was leaked to the media last month.

 But an energy department spokeswoman said then that the draft was "outdated" and had not been reviewed by political or career staff, leading Sierra Club and others to believe the final draft could favor coal and nuclear.